 While your entire logistics operations is indeed IP, your homegrown routing system isn’t.
-Because there’s an API for that (disclaimer: we built this API).
-What competitive edge — which ought to be the point of IP — does a home grown routing system give you, if your competitor is using an API that does it better?
+What competitive edge — which ought to be the point of IP — does a home grown routing system give you, if your competitor is using a route optimization API (disclaimer: we built this API) that does it better?

 Don’t waste time building things that somebody else has already built.
 In most cases, if there’s a service you can rely on, you should use it.
 It will speed up your development, so you can focus on your core competence — which is your real IP.

 If a third-party service seems expensive at first, do the math and compare the costs — both monetary and opportunity — of building and maintaining it in-house.
 Baremetrics just released an awesome Build vs. Buy Calculator.
 Let the numbers do the talking.

 Don’t build it in-house.
 There’s an API for that.